cmdruid/tapscript/README.md

 ## Introduction

-Tapscript uses the latest feature upgrade to Bitcoin called Taproot.
+This library utilizes the latest feature upgrade to Bitcoin called Taproot.
 If you are new to Bitcoin or the Taproot upgrade, please continue reading for a brief overview of how it works.
 This library will be easier to follow if you know what taproot is doing under the hood.

 If you already have a good understanding of Bitcoin and Taproot, feel free to skip ahead by clicking [here](#tool-index).